-Wyoming does not allow for a child welfare response in non-familial child sex trafficking cases and does not provide for a specialized response to child sex trafficking reports.
+Wyoming law does not allow for a child welfare response in non-caregiver child sex trafficking cases.
 While Wyo.
 Stat.
 Ann § 6-2-708(b) (Victim defenses; vacating convictions) states that "[a] victim of human trafficking who is a minor shall be deemed a child in need of supervision in accordance with the Children in Need of Supervision Act [Wyo.
 Stat.
-Ann. §§ 14-6-401 - 440] or a neglected child in accordance with the Child Protection Act [Wyo.
+Ann §§ 14-6-401 - 440] or a neglected child in accordance with the Child Protection Act [Wyo.
 Stat.
-Ann. §§ 14-3-401 - 441]," this does not result in child sex trafficking being defined as a form of abuse nor does it allow for a child welfare response in non-familial child sex trafficking cases as it is still limited by the definitions of "neglected child" under Wyo.
+Ann. §§ 14-3-401 - 441]," this does not result in child sex trafficking being defined as a form of abuse nor does it allow for a child welfare response in non-caregiver child sex trafficking cases as it is still limited by the definitions of "neglected child" under Wyo.
 Stat.
 Ann. § 14-3-402(a)(xii)(B) and "abuse" as defined in Wyo.
 Stat.
-Ann. § 14-3-202(a)(ii) (Definitions).
-Because neither of these definitions include child sex trafficking and do not expressly allow for a child welfare response to non-familial child sex trafficking cases, and because the code does not outline a child sex trafficking-specific response to non-familial child sex trafficking cases, Wyoming does not provide a specialized response to non-familial child sex trafficking that does not hinge on caregiver fault.
+Ann. § 14-3-202(a)(ii) (Definitions), neither of which include child sex trafficking or expressly allow for a child welfare response to non-caregiver child sex trafficking victimization perpetrated by a non-caregiver trafficker.